 Notes

-- This frosting recipe will frost 12 cupcakes or a 9×13-inch sheet cake.
-If you want to frost a 3-layer 8-inch cake, you will want to double the recipe.
+- Yield: This recipe frosts 12 cupcakes or a 9×13-inch sheet cake.
+Double the recipe for a 3-layer 8-inch cake.

-- You can make the browned butter in advance and store in the refrigerator for up to 2 weeks.
-You can also freeze browned butter for up to 3 months.
-Just let sit out at room temperature before adding to the softened cream cheese.
+- Make Ahead: Brown butter can be made up to 2 weeks in advance and stored in the refrigerator, or frozen for up to 3 months.
+Let sit at room temperature before adding to cream cheese.

-- You can store leftover brown butter cream cheese frosting in the refrigerator for 3-5 days.
-Let sit out at room temperature for about 30 minutes to soften before using.
+- Storage: Store leftover frosting in an airtight container in the refrigerator for 3-5 days.
+Let sit at room temperature for 30 minutes to soften before using, or rewhip briefly with an electric mixer.

 Best frosting I’ve ever had or made!!